 Presented by Shane German, Music Operations Coordinator, WYCE

 In 2017 NFCB’s CEO Sally Kane joined a cohort of arts and culture organization executives for an intensive year long training to understand better the dynamics and variables that allow nonprofits to thrive and not just survive.
 This year’s Regional Summits will feature a three hour Saturday Leadership Seminar to explore the tools, ideas, practices, and insights that Sally gained and is highly motivated to share.
 This seminar is open to community radio leaders who are interested in optimizing their own leadership skills and the overall capacity of the organization.
-You will be guided through facilitated discussion, small group activities, and formal presentations.
-Templates, handouts, and source materials will be available for you to take back to your stations and use.
 The seminar will be broken into three segments as follows:

 Attendance of the Regional Summits is exclusively for NFCB member stations.
 Pre-registration is required.
 As soon as we receive your registration form, we will invoice you and keep you up to date with details.

 Regional Summits are intended to be high-quality, low-cost gatherings that fit your budget.
 We do not have a hotel room block reserved.
 Here is a list of recommendations.